xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 There are a few components within the starter project that must be completed, marked as TODO in the code.
 The first set of TODO items we will address are in the ProcessImage function, the FindLicensePlateText class that calls the Computer Vision API, and finally the SendToEventGrid.cs class, which is responsible for sending processing results to the Event Grid topic you created earlier.

-**Important Note:** Do **not** update the version of any NuGet package.
+> **NOTE** Do **NOT** update the version of any NuGet package.
 This solution is built to function with the NuGet package versions currently defined within.
 Updating these packages to newer versions could cause unexpected results.

 1. Navigate to the **TollBooth** project using the Solution Explorer of Visual Studio